 Rapid detox is a controversial procedure that promises to get a client through the withdrawal process in as little as a day.
-It’s not medically endorsed.
-It makes no scientific sense.
+It’s not medically endorsed and makes no scientific sense.
 It makes no common sense, either.
 It’s little more than a medical gimmick.
 Moreover, it’s inherently dangerous.

-The so-called rapid detox technique has been discontinued by many centers who used to perform it.
-Some dangers include:
+Not only is rapid detox not considered a proper treatment for addiction, but it is also unsafe.
+The so-called rapid detox technique has been discontinued by many centers that used to perform it.
+Some of the risks of receiving rapid detox include:

 - Very high fever

 Aspiration occurs when an unconscious person throws up, and part of the substance goes into their lungs.
 It is actually the reason why you must always refrain from eating for a period of time before a surgical procedure.
 Still, not eating isn’t a guarantee that aspiration won’t occur even for simple procedures, let alone for rapid detox.
 People might still aspirate stomach acids and enzymes from saliva into their lungs, causing temporary to permanent respiratory difficulties.